 Appeals to the Federal Court or Federal Circuit Court

 A person aggrieved by the making of a DPO can appeal to the Federal Circuit Court or the Federal Court against the making of the order.
 The court can either dismiss the application or set aside the DPO.
-It can determine whether an order is properly made, but cannot exercise the administrative decision-making powers granted to the Secretary (T v Federal Commissioner of Taxation (1986) FCA 433).
+It can determine whether an order is properly made, but cannot exercise the administrative decision-making powers granted to the Secretary (T v Federal Commissioner of Taxation (1986) FCA 433(link is external)).

 Act reference: SSAct section 1252 Appeals to courts against making of departure prohibition orders, section 1253 Jurisdiction of courts, section 1254 Orders of court on appeal